What is Wimbledon

 Wimbledon weather

 Wimbledon weather is part of the tournament’s folklore, but modern infrastructure reduces disruption on the show courts.
-Retractable roofs on Centre Court and No.1 Court mean headline matches at the Wimbledon Tennis Championships can continue through rain.
+Retractable roofs on Centre Court and No. 1 Court allow headline matches at the Wimbledon Tennis Championships to rain.

 Wimbledon weather still influences outside-court scheduling, which is why the order of play remains so important during the Wimbledon Tennis Championships.